klmmmv/thesis/chap3.md

 in the form of a product or service" [@fleischmann:2010].
 This also corresponds to the statement of the ISO 9001.

+Before explaining ASMs in detail, the understanding of ASMs can be simplified by three crucial notions:

+1. the ASM itself, described with pseudo-code,
+2. the ASM refinement method and
+3. the ASM ground model [@boerger:asmchar].

+When talking about pseudo-code, we are talking about "high-level algorithmic processes"[@boerger:asmchar].

 ## Basic ASMs

+To define an ASM $M$ one has to

+- indicate its signature,
+- the set of declarations of functions and rules (with the function classification see +@fig:asmfunctions),
+- the set of initial states
+- and the unique main rules.

-To recall, ASMs are enhanced Finite State Machines (FSM).
+ASMs are enhanced Finite State Machines (FSM).
 As it is stated in [@pearson:automata] the formal definition of a FSM is a quintuple $M = (Q, \Sigma ,q_{0},\delta ,F)$, where:

 - $M$ is the to be described automata,